jikanter/mcp-use/libraries/typescript/README.md

 ## 🎨 Build ChatGPT-Style Apps with MCP-UI Resources

-One of the most powerful features of mcp-use is the ability to build **interactive UI widgets** that work alongside your MCP tools.
+One of the most powerful features of MCP-Use is the ability to build **interactive UI widgets** that work alongside your MCP tools.
 Create ChatGPT-like experiences with custom React components that can call MCP tools and display rich, interactive content.

 ### Why MCP-UI Resources?